Ghosty-GH/PRK-PlanetMaps-Ghosty-Edition/README.md

 Note:

-If the Developers of Project Rubi-Ka wants to use this map pack in the Client Installation they are welcome to do it!
+If the Developers of Project Rubi-Ka want to use this map pack in the Client Installation they are welcome to do it !

 ------